 6/ King and emperor penguins are able to tip up their feet, and rest their entire weight on a tripod of the heels and tail, reducing contact with the icy surface and so reducing heat loss.

 7/ Penguin chicks and adults of some species huddle together to conserve heat.
-Up to 6,000 male emperor penguins will huddle together while incubating their eggs during the middle of the Antarctic winter.
+Male emperor penguins will huddle together in groups of up to 6,000 while incubating their eggs during the middle of the Antarctic winter.

 8/ Emperor penguins can recapture up to 80% of the heat escaping through their breath thanks to a complex heat exchange system in their nasal passages.

-9/ On land in warmer weather, overheating can be a problem.
+9/ On land and in warmer weather, overheating can be a problem.

 i) Penguins can cool down by moving to shaded areas and by panting (like dogs do when they're hot).

 ii) Penguins can ruffle their feathers, this breaks up the insulating air layer next to the skin, so releasing the warm air and cooling them down (like opening the front of a coat when you're too warm and wafting it about a bit).

 iii) Penguins can increase their heat loss by holding the flippers away from the body, so both surfaces of the flippers are exposed to air, releasing heat.

 iv) warmer climate temperate species, such as the Humboldt and African penguins, don't have feathers on their legs and have bare patches on their faces where excess heat can be lost.